 Aside from these symptoms, those suffering from PTSD and drug addiction often experience a reduced quality of life, attention difficulties, and/or physical concerns.

-At the Raleigh House, our residential PTSD treatment centers treat PTSD and the addiction you are suffering from.
+At the Raleigh House, our residential treatment center treats both PTSD and the addiction you are suffering from.
 We provide a safe environment that helps you overcome drug addiction while healing from the emotional impact of PTSD.
 We put a strong focus on therapies and education to establish coping skills and healthier mood regulation.

 Features of our residential PTSD treatment program include: